If you’re looking for a white paper writer, how do you find one?

 Before you start looking for a white paper writer, figure out where you stand on each of these trade-offs.
-Decide what services you need before you approach writers.
-They’ll invariably ask what you need.
+Decide what services you need before you approach writers… because they will invariably ask.

 For example, here are three possible scenarios.
-Do any of these apply to you?
+Do any of these sound like you?

-Scenario #1: Budget is tight, but you have an in-house writer and designer
+Scenario #1: Your budget is tight, but you have an in-house writer and designer

-But the price will be right: Nothing beyond the regular salaries everyone normally draws.
+But the price will be right: You won’t have to pay anything beyond the regular salaries that your colleagues normally draw.

-Scenario #2: Budget is limited, but you have no in-house resources
+Scenario #2: Your budget is limited, but you have no in-house resources